-We feel that the credit enhancement providers who have repeatedly granted us waivers in lieu of transferring servicing recognize these factors and base their decision on whether or not to maintain us as servicer on their own best interests.
+We feel that the credit enhancement providers who repeatedly granted us waivers during 2010 and 2011 in lieu of transferring servicing recognize these factors and based their decisions on whether or not to maintain us as servicer on their own best interests.

 Nevertheless, there can be no assurance as to our belief being correct.
-The loss of our servicing rights could materially and adversely affect our results of operations, financial condition and cash flows.
-Our results of operations, financial condition and cash flows, would be materially and adversely affected if we were to be terminated as servicer with respect to a material portion of the automobile contracts for which we are receiving servicing fees.
+The loss of our servicing rights could materially and adversely affect our results of operations, financial condition and cash flow, would be materially and adversely affected if we were to be terminated as servicer with respect to a material portion of our managed portfolio.